HeapsIO/heaps-doc/Home.md

 - [`hxd`](https://github.com/ncannasse/heaps/wiki/HXD) contains cross platform classes such as Bitmaps, and a complete resource loading and management framework
 - [`hxsl`](https://github.com/ncannasse/heaps/wiki/Shaders) is the Heaps Shader Language implementation

-Using the menu on the right to access to the desired section of the documentation.
+Use the menu on the right to navigate through the documentation.